xixi743/TodoListApp-backend/README.md

 ## What you get
 - **REST API** with routes:
+  - `GET /` - a friendly landing that returns "Todo API is running`
   - `GET /tasks` — list all tasks and a simple summary
   - `POST /tasks` — create a new task
   - `PUT /tasks/:id` — update a task (title, color, or completed)